Corvair Ads

 1963

 Corvair Monza - Full color 10" x 13" ad that tries to convince us that driving in the city, traffic and parking issues, doesn't have to be annoying.
-The ad has a picture of a Blue '63 Monza 4-Door Sedan being driven on a city street and a picture of a lady in a red coat walking in a parking lot toward her parked White '63 Corvair Monza convertible that has the top down.
+The ad has a picture of a Blue '63 Monza 4-Door Sedan being driven on a city street and a picture of a lady in a red coat walking in an empty parking lot toward her White '63 Corvair Monza convertible that is parked with the top down.
 The ad identifies the driver of the Blue Corvair as Betty Skelton who is a pilot and holder of car driving records.
 The ad headline claims the Corvair Monza is a car "For girls who think they hate city driving".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 May 10, 1963